janniver/TIresoME/README.md

 - **Wordle**: Solve a word puzzle in limited attempts.
 - **Word Scramble**: Unscramble the letters to form the correct word.

 ### 🎨 Intuitive Design
-Eepy features a user-friendly and visually appealing interface, making it simple to set up and use.
+*eepy* features a user-friendly and visually appealing interface, making it simple to set up and use.

 ## How It Works
 1. **Set an Alarm**: Choose your wake-up time in 30 min interval.